whitenode/riak_mapreduce_utils/README.markdown

 map_indexinclude()
 ------------------

-In the example data provided, The link between detail records and their respective master is created through a secondary index on the detail records (*fk_master_bin*). **map_indexinclude** makes it possible to retrieve such detail records based on the master record.
+In the example data provided, the link between detail records and their respective master is created through a secondary index on the detail records (*fk_master_bin*). **map_indexinclude** makes it possible to retrieve such detail records based on the master record.

 This function complements **map_indexlink** in that it allows processing of the relationship the other way.